 Victims of recent sexual abuse or stalking and their parents or guardians can end a lease early.
 The abuse the victim survived must be listed in Section 92.0161 of the Texas Property Code.
 It must have occurred in the previous 6 months.
 To end the lease early, the victim or their parent/guardian must give the landlord documentation of the offense and 30 days' written notice to move out.
 They must then move out of the rental.
 For complete details of the offenses covered by this law and the requirements for protection, please read Section 92.0161 of the Texas Property Code.

 If a tenant who was the sole occupant of a rental dies during their lease, a representative of their estate can end their lease early.
 The representative must provide written notice to the landlord under Section 92.0162 of the Texas Property Code.
 For complete details of what must happen to terminate a lease under this law, please read the section in its entirety.

 If a tenant has asked their landlord to make repairs to a problem that "materially affects the physical health or safety of an ordinary tenant" using the procedures in Section 92.056 of the Texas Property Code and the landlord didn't do so, they may be able to end their lease early.
 For more information on a tenant's rights under Texas's "duty to repair" law, please see the "Repairs" page of this guide.

-The situations listed above are the only ones where Texas law allows someone to end a lease early without consequences.
-Sometimes people need to break a lease for other reasons.
-These reasons could include getting a new job, moving out of state, or not being able to afford rent.
+Sometimes people need to break a lease for reasons other than the ones listed above.
+This could include getting a new job, moving out of state, or not being able to afford rent.
 Breaking a lease in these situations is not protected by law.
-For all situations other than the ones listed above, please see the "Ending a Lease Early" box above and read your lease agreement.
+For situations other than the ones listed above, please see the "Ending a Lease Early" box above and read your lease agreement.